Recognizing Trauma: Beyond Stigma, Toward Understanding

 Independent practitioner & consultant; University of Minnesota department of psychiatry; author of Developmental Repair: a treatment approach for young children experiencing serious trauma.

-University of St. Thomas Associate Professor of Psychology; specializes in early childhood mental health with a focus on Indigenous perspectives on family and tribal wellness.
+University of St. Thomas Associate Professor of Psychology interested in pedagogies that promote cultural understanding, respect and justice; specializes in early childhood mental health with a focus on Indigenous perspectives on family and tribal wellness.